Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/QA-Portfolio-Testing-Strategy.md

 **Scope Freeze:**

-Note: A new Blog menu item appeared on the site after the initial test scope had been defined (226 test cases), replacing the previously existing Podcast item.
-As this is a learning and portfolio project with a fixed test scope rather than an ongoing production QA effort, the new Blog section was intentionally excluded from the test suite and is not covered by testing.
+Note: The menu item in this position was renamed multiple times after the initial test scope had been defined (226 test cases): "Podcast" → "Blog" → "MyWhoosh Hub".
+The latest rename to "MyWhoosh Hub" was observed during Firefox cross-browser testing within the same session.
+As this is a learning and portfolio project with a fixed test scope rather than an ongoing production QA effort, this item was intentionally excluded from the test suite and is not covered by testing.

-Testing of newly introduced features falls outside the defined scope of this project.
-Therefore, the Blog section was not added to the existing test suite.
-Podcast-related test steps are skipped in subsequent test runs where the Podcast item is no longer available on the site.
+Testing of newly introduced or actively changing functionality falls outside the defined scope of this project.
+Therefore, the item was not added to the existing test suite.
+Podcast-related test steps are skipped in subsequent test runs because the original Podcast item is no longer available on the site in its original form.

 ---